This happens to be a pretty lengthy post, so in order to make it all easily digestible, here’s an overview of what we’ll be covering.

 If you weigh over 250 pounds, be sure to check out our list of the Best Beds for Heavy People.

 Keep in mind that temperature regulation is a very touchy subject in the bedding industry.
-A lot of companies like to market that their beds “sleep cool” but in reality external factors outside the bed’s control play a role as well.
+A lot of companies like to market that their beds “sleep cool” but in reality external factors play a role as well.
 We’re talking about factors like what climate you live in (Canada in the Winter vs Arizona in the Summer), what kind of pajamas you sleep in (flannel vs naked) and how often you run your air conditioner.
 Factors like these can impact how cool or warm you sleep throughout the night.

 With that said, we have tested several beds that we would consider to be “cooling”.
 If you’re a warm sleeper or you live in Arizona and refuse to use your air conditioner, be sure to check out our list of the Best Mattresses For Hot Sleepers.